gvwilson/thirdbit/src/fiction/bear/index.md

 "Not that I wish to begin my tenure as consul by disagreeing with my host, but I never actually tried to kill you."

-"Not murder!?"
+"What!?"
 "Consul!?"
 Noxy and Prince Thokmay exclaimed at the same time.

 "How can you be consul?
 You're not Chaghan-o!" the prince continued.